A Step-By-Step Guide To Testing Your Glucose & Ketone Levels with the GK+ Meter

 • Or, use an alcohol swab to sterilize the part of your finger that you will prick.

-Twist off the top of the lancet device.
+Twist off the top of the lancing device.
 Then take a new lancet and insert the lancet into the device.
 Press down firmly on the expansion gap, then twist off the plastic lancet cap and place the device cover over the lancet.
-The center button should be orange, which means the lancet is ready to use.
-If you do not see orange, remove the top and ensure the lancet is securely depressed into the expansion gap or pull back on the end of the lancet and that should activate the orange button.

 Adjust the depth selector.
-There are six settings for the depth of the lancet’s pierce, ranging from the lightest to deepest, to accommodate everything from soft or thin skin to thick or calloused skin.
+There are fice settings for the depth of the lancet’s pierce, ranging from the lightest to deepest, to accommodate everything from soft or thin skin to thick or calloused skin.
 Choose the depth that you think is best for you; with experience, you’ll find the optimal depth for your skin.
-For average skin, we suggest starting in the middle.
+For average skin, we suggest starting in the middle at number 3.

 Watch our quick video on preparing the lancet device.